raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 Here is a higher-order `fold` that takes a `base` (sometimes called a `seed`) value, plus a `combiner` function.
 It is specific to lists.
 To make it useful for our purposes, instead of the combining function taking two arguments, this fold expects its combiner function to take a one argument, a list with two elements.

 It is implemented as a loop, because loops are trivially equivalent to linear recursion.
-It is also implemented as a higher-order function that returns a function.
+It is also implemented as a higher-order function that returns a function:

 ```javascript
 const foldList = ([base, combiner]) =>